shawnsoltesz/TamagotchiAPI/README.md

 Add 5 to the HappinessLevel field on the Pet Model

-- We need to get the current value of the HappinessLevel field for the pet {Id}
+- We need to get the current value of HappinessLevel field for the pet {Id}
-- Add 5 to HappinessLevel field on the Pets.pet table
+- Add 5 to HappinessLevel
+- Return value to the Pet table

 Add 3 to the HungerLevel field on the Pet Model

-- We need to get the current value of the HappinessLevel field for the pet {Id}
+- We need to get the current value of HungerLevel field for the pet {Id}
-- Add 5 to HungerLevel field on the Pets.pet table
+- Add 3 to HungerLevel

-Return the new values to the HappinessLevel and HungerLevel fields on the Pets table
+- Return value to the Pet table

 Record the date of the playtime on the Playtime.When table/field

 - **POST /pets/{id}/feedings should find the pet by id and subtract five from its hungry level and add three to its happiness level.
 It should also create a new Feeding for this pet and the current time.**

+Receive pet {Id} through Feedings API
+Verify, and if != valid -> return error
+If == valid ->

+Subtract 5 from HungerLevel field on the Pet Model

+- We need to get the current value of HungerLevel field for the pet {Id}
+- Subtract 5 from HungerLevel
+- Return value to the Pet table

+Add 3 to the HappinessLevel field on the Pet Model

+- We need to get the current value of the HappinessLevel field for the pet {Id}
+- Add 3 to HappinessLevel
+- Return value to the Pet table

+Record the date of the feeding on the Feeding.When table/field

 **POST /pets/{id}/scoldings should find the pet by id and subtract five from its happiness level.
 It should also create a new Scolding for this pet and the current time.**

+Or should these be a LINQ string?

+Data -

+Scoldings - find pet by Id (Scoldings model) HappinessLevel - subtract 5 (Pets model)
+Scolding - insert date of scolding (Scoldings model) Create new Scolding (Scoldings model)

+Algorithm -

+search the PetId on the Scolding table
+If no match, return error
+If match:
+Select PetID on Scoldings table.
+Join with pet table to access Pet.HappinessLevel value Obtain HappinessLevel value
+Compute subtracting 5 from value
+Insert new value into HappinessLevel
+Insert date onto Scoldings table
+Add changes to database